Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 # Csv

-A [CSVDataNode](../../../reference/#taipy.core.data.csv.CSVDataNode) data node is a specific data node used to model csv file data.
+A `CSVDataNode^` data node is a specific data node used to model csv file data.
 To add a new _csv_ data node configuration, the `taipy.configure_csv_data_node` method can be used.
 In addition to the generic parameters described in the previous section